nicodev0023/hello-world/README.md

 Preferred webdev/markup languages: HTML5, CSS3, PHP, Javascript, ASP
 Currently learning: Java, Ruby on Rails, Python 3, PHP7, WebAssembly, etc.

-My dream is to learn and master new and existing languages I've known, as used it to make any projects.
+My dream is to learn and master new and existing languages to do things possible.
 Thanks.